carlahy/garden/readings/@agyeman2016trends.md

 - Inextricable connection of individual and community identity to place, means that stigmatisation and degradation of places is obligatorily linked to people
 - Globalisation
 	- One case of sustainability may be considered just locally, but not outside of the local context if the burden was shifted to another location nationally or internationally, and thus created a new injustice (p.
-328) $\rightarrow$ \textbf{wealthy nations outsource externalities to developing nations}
+328) $\rightarrow$ **wealthy nations outsource externalities to developing nations**

 - Practice and Materiality
 	- How everyday practices are increasingly part of environmental justice